 And there's plenty of shopping, with loads of independent boutiques like Asheville Bee Charmer and Battery Park Book Exchange -- a bookstore and Champagne bar in one; pop in the aSHEville Museum, a small museum dedicated to women.

-And don't miss the Friday night drum circle -- musician or not -- everyone participates.
+And don't miss the Friday night drum circle -- musician or not -- everyone is welcome to participate.

 And of course, there's the palatial Biltmore, created by George Vanderbilt in 1895.
 At 8,000 acres, it's America's largest home, so block off a day or just stay the night.